mooneymi/bioinformatics_programming/README.md

 *Note: Please make sure you have installed the Anaconda Python distribution ([https://www.anaconda.com/download/](https://www.anaconda.com/download/)) before trying to run the Jupyter Notebooks.*

-Once you've cloned the repo to you computer, open a terminal and go to the directory containing the repo.
+Once you've cloned the repo to you computer, open a terminal and go to the directory containing the repo (i.e. the 'bioinformatics_programming' directory that was created when you cloned the repo).
 Then type the following command to start the Jupyter Notebook server:

 `jupyter notebook`